-6. Less operation time – Drying process requires 30 to 45 minutes for the efficient killing of bed bugs.
+6. Less operation time – The drying process requires 30 to 45 minutes for the efficient killing of bed bugs.
 This time may vary slightly upwards.

-Any duration less than 30 minutes won’t completely kill bed bugs.
+Any duration of less than 30 minutes won’t completely kill bed bugs.

 7. Climate/weather change – Change in weather within your locality alters the room temperature of a working dryer.

 For colder areas use high-temperature feed while in the hot region set the dryer at lower temperatures.
 Example – Texas 160 degree Fahrenheit, Brazil 120 degree Fahrenheit, etc.

 High altitude regions demand more temperature due to the effects of atmospheric pressure as compared to low altitude areas.